blockspacer/conan_llvm_9/README.md

 # must be NOT sanitized
 nm -an  local_build_asan/package_dir/lib/libclangTooling.so | grep san

+# must be NOT sanitized
+nm -an  local_build_asan/package_dir/lib/libLLVMDemangle.so | grep san

 # libc++, libc++abi must be sanitized
 nm -an  local_build_asan/package_dir/lib/libc++abi.so | grep san